matt-clarson/sqlgen/README.md

 ## Install

-For now, the only way to install `sqlgen` is to build it from source.
+### Pre-built binaries

+Pre-built binaries are available from GitHub -> https://github.com/matt-clarson/sqlgen/releases.

+### Build from source

 This requires an up-to-date, stable Rust installation:

 ```sh
 # clone the repo